207 SQUADRON ROYAL AIR FORCE HISTORY

 Lancaster W4945 EM-Z ,RAF Langar, 28th April 1943

 28th April 1943, 207 Squadron, RAF Langar, Nottinghamshire

 Lancaster W4945 EM-Z took off from RAF Langar at 2055 on 28th April 1943 as part of a major mine laying ('Gardening') operation off the coast of Denmark, in the area code named Daffodil (The Sound).
 The crew was:

-Pilot Warrant Officer Kenneth Rees Flight Engineer Sgt George Tyler school war memorial
+Pilot Warrant Officer Kenneth Rees RAFVR Flight Engineer Sgt George Tyler RCAF

 The aircraft was hit by flak and crashed at 0129 on 29th April 1943 at Remmerstrand, 9km NW of Struer, Denmark.
 All the crew were lost.
 The first five in the crew list were identified and buried in Lemvig Cemetery.

 The two Air Gunners were commemorated on the Runnymede Air Forces Memorial to those with No Known Grave.
 Jim Cochrane's brother Alex was one of them.
 He had left his lucky white heather behind, safely wrapped in a strip of tartan paper.
 The RAF sent it on to his parents in a little cardboard box a month after he went missing.